top of page

 o Indirect transmission, for instance, touching potentially contaminated surfaces.

-If we display symptoms of coronavirus (COVID-19), we will arrange to be tested in accordance with the NHS test and trace process.
+If we display symptoms, we will arrange to take a COVID-19 rapid lateral flow test.
 We will keep you informed of the outcome for you to implement the appropriate action(s).

 While unloading and setting up our props and equipment we will wear either disposable or washable gloves.